We asked you: how do you teach your kids about data usage?

 Teach them how to get the most out of Wi-Fi

 Although it seems somewhat counterintuitive, teaching your kids to get the most out of Wi-Fi is a great way to teach them about data usage.
-Once they see all the tips and tricks for using Wi-Fi effectively, they’ll get an understanding of how little you actually NEED to use cellular data.
+Once they see all the tips and tricks for using Wi-Fi effectively, they’ll get an understanding of how little you actually NEED to use cellular data when you’re not on the move.

 Get them to pay for it